realpython/realpython-blog/2016/2016-05-10-deploying-a-django-app-and-postgresql-to-aws-elastic-beanstalk.markdown

     leader_only: true
 ```

 `container_commands` allow you to run arbitrary commands after the application has been deployed on the EC2 instance.
 Because the EC2 instance is set up using a virtual environment, we must first activate that virtual environment before running our migrate command.
-Also the `leader_only: true` setting means, "Only run this command on the first instance when deploying to multiple instances".
+Also the `leader_only: true` setting means, "only run this command on the first instance when deploying to multiple instances."

 Don't forget that our application makes use of Django's admin, so we are going to need a superuser...

 ### Create the Admin User

 Unfortunately `createsuperuser` doesn't allow you to specify a password when using the `--noinput` option, so we will have to write our own command.
-Fortunately, Django makes it very easy to create [custom commands](https://docs.djangoproject.com/en/1.7/howto/custom-management-commands/).
+Fortunately, Django makes it very easy to create [custom commands](https://docs.djangoproject.com/en/1.9/howto/custom-management-commands/).

 Create the file *iotd/images/management/commands/createsu.py*: